oktadev/okta-blog/_source/_posts/2024-02-29-third-party-cookies.md

 type: awareness
 ---

-**NOTE**: In July, Google has given an update on their [3rd party cookie deprecation effort](https://developers.google.com/privacy-sandbox/cookies).
+**NOTE**: In July, Google has given an update on their [third-party cookie deprecation effort](https://privacysandbox.com/news/privacy-sandbox-update/).
 Okta will be working with Google to understand the specific impact to Okta customers.
-In the meantime, we continue to advise customers to migrate way from the use of 3rd party cookies, as outlined below
+In the meantime, we continue to advise customers to migrate way from the use of 3rd party cookies, as outlined below.

 ## What are third-party cookies?